Codex (ChatGPT) Setup

 In the Codex extension's settings panel, choose MCP settings → Open config.toml.
 The extension opens the same file as Method A. Add the [mcp_servers.tempreon] block above, save, and reload the extension.
 The IDE Extension is the most convenient path if you're already working inside VS Code, Cursor, or a similar editor.

-In the Mac app, open Settings → MCP servers → Add server and fill in the form.
+In the ChatGPT desktop app, open Settings → MCP servers → Add server and fill in the form.
 The app writes the same [mcp_servers.tempreon] block to ~/.codex/config.toml for you.

 If the Add server form flickers or the OAuth window closes immediately, the form may have failed to persist before triggering OAuth.
 Fall back to Method A (edit

-~/.codex/config.tomldirectly) — Brandon's verified workaround during the 2026-05-06 validation.
-The same TOML block applies; the Mac app picks it up on next launch.
+~/.codex/config.tomldirectly) — the verified workaround from our 2026-05-06 validation.
+The same TOML block applies; the app picks it up on next launch.

 3. Authorize the Connection